 - Summer internship required prior to the start of the program.

-Admitted College to Career participants are required to attend all sessions during week 1 along with the follow-up final session in August.
+Admitted College to Career participants are required to attend all sessions during week 1 (tentatively set for June) along with the follow-up final session in August.
 College to Career participants are expected to exhibit a professional demeanor and actively participate in class discussions, and all other program activities.
 Appropriate attire is required at all Riordan Programs functions.